TeamcodeARC/Hack4Bengal-3.0/README.md

 - Python
 - JavaScript
 - HTML/CSS
-- React

 ## Credits and Contributors 👥

-The RecyCraft Ecosystem is a collaborative effort by the dedicated team at **SyntaxLoopers2023**.
+The RecyCraft Ecosystem is a collaborative effort by the dedicated team at **Team codeARC**.
 We would like to express our gratitude to all contributors who have helped shape this project.
-Special thanks to **[Akash Nath](https://github.com/Akash-nath29), [Chirag Nahata](https://github.com/Chirag-Nahata), [Rohit Debnath](https://github.com/Rohit-Dnath), [Sangjukta Bhattacharjee](https://github.com/Sangjuktabhattacharjee), Biki Mukherjee and Aditya Biswas** for their invaluable contributions.
+Special thanks to **[Chirag Nahata](https://github.com/Chirag-Nahata), [Somyadip Ghosh](https://github.com/somyadipghosh), [Snigdha Ghosh](https://github.com/snig-code16), [Shamonnoy Halder](https://github.com/Shamonnoy)** for their invaluable contributions.

-We also acknowledge the use of OpenAI's GPT-3, which has been instrumental in making the RecyCraft Ecosystem's AI capabilities possible.
+We also acknowledge the use of Gemini, which has been instrumental in making the RecyCraft Ecosystem's AI capabilities possible.

 ## Explore Our GitHub Repository 🚀

 Ready to explore the inner workings of the RecyCraft Ecosystem?
-Dive into our [GitHub repository](https://github.com/syntaxLoopers2023/SIH-project) to access a wealth of information and resources:
+Dive into our [GitHub repository](https://github.com/TeamcodeARC/Hack4Bengal-3.0/) to access a wealth of information and resources: